-Status: Over the last two years English faculty has invested considerable time and energy in updating and clarifying course outlines.
+Status: Over the last two years English faculty has invested considerable time and energy in updating and clarifying course outlines for ENGL 100, 110, 836.
 Also, during most of this same time period, members of the Language Arts Project have been working to address language and learning needs and expectations of non-native and "generation 1.5" English speakers.
 Refinement and clarification of proficiency is an ongoing and evolving process.

-4. Goal: Reaffirm that ENGL 801 taken together with READ 801 is an effective combination to prepare developmental students for ENGL 800 and for transfer level courses in other disciplines.
+4. Goal: Reaffirm that ENGL 826 taken together with READ 826 is an effective combination to prepare developmental students for ENGL 836 and for transfer level courses in other disciplines.

 Status: The course numbers have been changed in a thwarted attempt to bring our numbering more in line with our sister institutions.
-(ENGL 801=ENGL 826; READ 801=READ 826) We are currently investigating the usefulness of teaching integrated reading and writing courses since, as the previous program review document asserts, "the natural pairing reinforces learning of basic skills."
-Current English faculty have been attending workshops at Skyline, San Francisco State University and elsewhere on techniques for teaching integrated courses.
+We are currently investigating the usefulness of teaching integrated reading and writing courses since, as the previous program review document asserts, "the natural pairing reinforces learning of basic skills."
+Current English faculty have been attending workshops at Skyline and elsewhere on techniques for teaching integrated courses, and will continue to do so when release time can be granted.